shahabaalam/fashion-forecast-dashboard/README.md

 ## 📖 Introduction

 Welcome to the **Fashion Forecast Dashboard**!
 This project is an interactive Streamlit application designed to forecast sales in the fashion retail industry.
-Leveraging time series analysis and machine learning models, the dashboard provides valuable insights into future sales trends and resource allocation, enabling businesses to make informed decisions.
+By leveraging advanced machine learning models, dynamic data visualizations, and integrating the **ChatGPT API**, the dashboard empowers businesses to make data-driven decisions with ease and precision.

+### **What Our App Can Do:**

+- **Sales Forecasting:** Utilizes **Auto ARIMA** model to predict future sales trends, enabling proactive inventory and resource management.

+- **Interactive Visualizations:** Utilize **Plotly** to create dynamic and responsive charts and graphs, making data exploration intuitive and insightful.

+- **Resource Allocation Planning:** Analyze forecasted sales to optimize inventory levels and allocate resources effectively, reducing costs and improving operational efficiency.

+- **AI-Powered Insights:** Engage with an **AI assistant powered by ChatGPT**, allowing users to query forecasts, receive intelligent data-driven responses, and gain deeper insights into sales patterns.

+- **User-Friendly Interface:** Designed with **Streamlit** for an intuitive and responsive user experience, enabling users of all technical levels to navigate and utilize the dashboard effectively.

 ## 🎥 Demo